Tarek-Dinkespiler/busfor/README.md

 ### What it's supposed to be

-This project consist in building an app that looks a little like busfor.ua, that has one or two very basic functionalities I expect from busfor.ua and of course deploying the app to serve it on a public url.
+This project consists in building an app that looks a little like busfor.ua, that has one or two very basic functionalities I would expect to find in the original product and of course deploying the app to serve it on a public url.

 ### What it's definitely not